Strixial/ElysiumWinds/Storyline/Chapter 1/Act 1.md

 "Interesting."
 "But what could it be?
 I only came here today.
 I haven't lost anything dear to me."
 "You know, some people are like that when they lose their elemental resonance.
 A little charm that is a source of very pure elemental energy, resonating towards a specific type, like fire, water, air, ground, and such.
 Maybe you lost yours, and because of your unique soul, it happened to take your memories away as well.
 Which might be true.
 When I looked into your eyes, I couldn't really tell what element you might resonate with.
 It's as though you resonated with all of them.
 Wait, come outside with me.
 I want to see something."

-She gets up and walked back to the library door, with the adventurer in close suit.
+She got up and walked back to the library door, with the adventurer in close suit.
 The pair come outside, and Evana went to the riverbank.
 The adventurer did the same, looking at the water.
 Evana looks at them.
 "Do you think you can control the water?"
 "Hmm?
 Like, how?"
 "If you look at it, do you feel like you could command it to do as you want?"